smirarab/ASTRAL/README.template.md

 as described in the [tutorial](astral-tutorial.md).

-As of July, 2015, we **strongly** recommend that you use the code available at [multiind branch](https://github.com/smirarab/ASTRAL/tree/multiind) for multi individuals.
-When multiple individuals from the same species are available, a mapping file needs to be provided using a `-a` option.
+As of July, 2015, we **strongly** recommend that you use the code available at [multiind branch](https://github.com/smirarab/ASTRAL/tree/multiind) for multi-individuals.
+When multiple individuals from the same species are available, a mapping file needs to be provided using the `-a` option.
 This mapping file should have one line per species, and each line needs to be in one of two formats:

 ```
 species_name [number of individuals] individual_1 individual_2 ...